chrisjackson-pellicle/NewTargets/README.md

 ### filter_mega353.py

 *Input*:
-- `mega353.fasta`
+- `mega353.fasta`.
 The expanded Angiosperms353 target file.
-- `select_file`
+- `select_file`.
 A text file containing a list of IDs; sequences from these samples will be retained in the filtered output target file.

 *Output*:
-- `filtered_target_file`
+- `filtered_target_file`.
 The filtered target file containing the default Angiosperms353 sequences and any additional sequences corresponding to IDs in the `select_file`.
-- `report_file`
+- `report_file`.
 A report file in `.csv` format, listing samples with seuqences retained in the filtered target file (excluding default Angiosperms353 samples).

 **Quick usage:**
 ```